bwbell93/adcdc/README.md

 export UID=$(id -u) && export GID=$(id -g) && docker-compose build adcdc-dev && docker-compose run --rm adcdc-dev
 ```

+## Magic command
+`adcdc magic` automatically walks you through the steps by making many assumptions.
+Generally I recommend using this command only initially to do the setup.
+First it checks the `.devcontainer` folder for `adcdc-docker-template` and `adcdc-config.yaml` files.

+## Composing multiple adcdc templates together
+TODO: we need to support this workflow, but it conflicts with the current config layout.
+Often times you will want to keep project specific dev requirements (testing, doc generation, etc.) separate from your own development workflow (installing neovim, tmux, etc.).
+For this use case, adcdc supports multiple adcdc-docker-templates and simply appends the contents of each list item sequentially.
+To use this feature, change the `adcdc-docker-template` in your `adcdc-config.yaml` from a single value to a list.

 ## Workflow
 Without the CLI you can peruse the docker-compose.yaml & examples folders for the relevant files used.
 The CLI just helps automate creating the docker-compose.yaml but you'll have to make your own config similar to the examples.